cselab/corpuscles/README.md

 -

 x.h
-:   simplifyied interface for one mesh
+:   simple interface for one surface

 y.h
-:   less simplifyied interface mesh
+:   not so simple interface